 With the basics taken care off, it’s time to aerate your lawn.
 So grab your fork and create holes throughout your lawn.
 This helps vital nutrients get down into the roots of your grass, it’ll also improve drainage for those soon to come rainy days.

 Looking for an annual lawn plan?
-Start with our guide to seasonal lawn care.
+Start with our seasonal lawn care plan.

 Maintain garden equipment

 The final of our autumn gardening tips is to look after your gardening tools.

-You only really need a handful tools in your shed, so now is the perfect time to check that you have them and purchase any missing ones.
+Thankfully, you only need a few essential gardening tools.
+Now is the perfect time to check that you have them and purchase any missing ones.
 It’s also a great time for basic maintenance.

 It’s worth cleaning your lawnmower and taking it for an annual service.
 This way it’ll be in top condition when spring comes around.
 You’ll probably want to put it fairly close to the front of your shed, for easy access.